syns-platform/servers/README.md

 <h1 align="center">SWYL - Support Who You Love - v2.0</h1>
 </p>

+<h5 align="center"> 🏵️ The platform is currently open for beta testing at https://swyl.vercel.app </h5>

 ## Overview

 **_SWYL/Servers_**, an architecture comprising of a collection of Golang-based RESTful microservices, provide a plethora of endpoints that facilitate seamless user interactions with the platform and enable the storage of platform-related information in a MongoDB Atlas client, thus ensuring a robust and efficient data management infrastructure.